sst/guide/_chapters/structure-environments-across-aws-accounts.md

 ---
 layout: post
-title: Structure environments across AWS accounts
+title: Structure Environments Across AWS Accounts
 description: It is recommended to use separate AWS accounts to manage environments in your Serverless app.
 It helps you keep your environments separate while allowing you to better deal with resource limits.
 date: 2019-09-30 00:00:00
 comments_id: